-Welcome to Hay on Earth – Hay Festival’s sustainability programme.
-Sustainability is core to the Festival, both in on-stage debates and in the development of the organisation.
+Sustainability is core to Hay Festival, both on stage and in the development of the Festival as an organisation.

-Hay on Earth programmes a sustainability-focused series of events throughout the 11 days of Hay Festival in Wales, exploring current issues, new developments and technical advances.
-Hay Player ensures access to Hay on Earth debates and events throughout the year on audio and film.
+Green Hay programmes a sustainability-focused series of events throughout the 11 days of the Festival, exploring current issues, new developments and technical advances.
+For the full programme please see hayfestival.org.

-Hay Festival has developed a programme of managing and mitigating the environmental impact of creating a live festival with the focus on energy, waste, transport, procurement and venues.
-In 2017, achievements over the previous year were in printed materials (down by 5%) and diesel (down by 15%).
-The recycling 82% of waste produced on site included 6.9 tonnes of cardboard and paper, 1 tonne of plastic and cans, 6.4 tonnes of glass and 300 litres of cooking oil for biodiesel use.
-Ten tonnes of food and other materials were composted.
+Hay Festival has developed a programme of managing and mitigating the environmental impact of creating a live festival, focusing on energy, waste, transport, procurement and venues.
+In 2018 we recycled 82% of the waste produced on site.
+This included six tonnes of cardboard and paper, four tonnes of plastic and cans and 5.95 tonnes of glass.
+Nine tonnes of carpet, 225 litres of cooking oil for biodiesel use and 12.65 tonnes of food and other materials were composted.
 The mains electricity supplier for the Festival site is Good Energy, providing 100% renewable energy.

-Water standpipes are available across the site so that the audience can fill their own drinking bottles.
+Water standpipes are available across the site so that festival-goers can fill their own drinking bottles with beautiful Welsh water.